This story has been updated. It was originally published on September 20, 2019.

 Whether you go with a family portrait, graphic design, or photo from a fireman’s charity calendar, a custom wallpaper has always been the easiest way to put your stamp on a device and say, “This.
 This is mine.”
 Your iPhone is no exception.

 You can add a wallpaper to both the home and lock screens—and it doesn’t have to be the same one.
-It could even be a dynamic wallpaper, Live Photo or GIF.
+It could even be a dynamic wallpaper, Live Photo, GIF, or TikTok video.

 To customize your iPhone wallpaper, go to Settings > Wallpaper > Choose a New Wallpaper.
 Select one of the built-in options or choose something from your Camera Roll and you’re good to go.